 Key digital skills to succeed in today’s tech-driven job market

-At Velocity Resource Group, our clients may be the companies doing the hiring—but that doesn’t mean we’re not rooting for the candidates, too.
-In fact, we believe that empowering job seekers with real-world hiring insights leads to better outcomes for everyone involved.
+At Velocity Resource Group, our clients may be the companies doing the hiring, but we’re rooting for the candidates, too.
+We know that empowering job seekers with real-world hiring insights leads to better outcomes for everyone involved.
 When candidates are prepared and confident, and employers are equipped to connect with them quickly, hiring becomes a whole lot smarter.

 In today’s tech-driven workforce, tech literacy isn’t a “nice-to-have”—it’s the new baseline.
-According to a 2023 report titled Closing the Digital Skill Divide, released by the National Skills Coalition, a striking 92% of jobs analyzed require digital skills.
-That’s not future talk—that’s today’s reality.
-Whether you’re applying for a corporate role or collaborating on a hybrid team, your ability to navigate technology directly impacts your chances of landing the job.
+According to a 2023 report by the National Skills Coalition, 92% of jobs analyzed require digital skills.
+That’s not future talk, that’s today’s reality.
+Your ability to navigate technology directly impacts your chances of landing the job.

-A recent study published by Nature.com highlighted a significant increase in digital skills-based publications between 2014 and 2023, a reflection of how quickly tech literacy is rising in relevance across every field.
+A recent study published by Nature.com highlighted a significant increase in AI literacy publications between 2014 and 2023, a reflection of how quickly tech literacy is rising in relevance across every field.
 As companies move to adopt AI and other digital tools, the workforce must keep pace.
 And that starts with the fundamentals.

 Here’s how tech literacy is reshaping hiring—and how candidates can stay ahead of the curve.